aqbayadwala/Typescipt-handbook/02-The Basics.md

 - Notice two things here:
 	- Our `person` and `date` parameters no longer have type annotations.
-	- Our "template string" - that string the use backticks (the `` ` `` character) - was converted to plain strings with concatenations.
+	- Our "template string" - that string that used backticks (the `` ` `` character) - was converted to plain strings with concatenations.
 - Basically, TypeScript cannot run in JavaScript compiler, so it needs to convert the code into plain JavaScript so that it will run in JavaScript runtime.
-- Basically, TypeScript is not a language, it's just a type-checking for JavaScript, hence it erases the type annotations.
+- Basically, TypeScript is not a language, it's just a type-checking tool for JavaScript, hence it erases the type annotations.

 ## Downleveling